 - Bottled water!
 Even better…freeze a bottle or 2 overnight to have cold water with you all day.

-- Selfie stick (this one’s my fave!) or other camera equipment
+- Selfie stick with tripod (this one’s my fave!) or other camera and best camera backpack

 - Portable power bank and cord if you’re planning to take lots of photos (and/or have a drive to get there)